Logo February 2019 Explorations

 We found the first bunker pretty easily.

-Unfortunately, a huge tree had recently fallen directly onto the bunker.
+Unfortunately, a huge tree had recently fallen directly onto the magazine.

 Vent_screen

-Screened vents ventilated the bunkers on each end.
+Screened vents ventilated the magazines on each end.

 Eye-ring